janusnic/vagrant_debian_wheezy_rvm/README.md

 ### Step 5 - Test the RVM Installation
-Using the same SSH connection from Step 3, cd your way into the /home/vagrant/shared directory in your virtual machine, and run the test_rvm.sh script with the command "sh test_rvm.sh".
+Using the same SSH connection from Step 3, cd your way into the /home/vagrant/shared directory in your virtual machine, and run the test_sq.sh script with the command "sh test_sq.sh".
 NOTE: This command will take a few minutes to complete.
 At its conclusion, you will see a message ending in "Ctrl-C to shutdown server".
 Step 5 will not work until this script reaches this point.
 (This test script creates the generic Rails app from http://elinux.org/RPi_Ruby_on_Rails .)